-We found 15 family medicine practitioners who accept Medicare near Prestonsburg, KY.
+We found 13 family medicine practitioners who accept Medicare near Prestonsburg, KY.

-Dr. Stephen Shy practices family medicine and emergency medicine.
-He is in-network for Medicare insurance.
-Dr. Shy graduated from West Virginia School of Osteopathic Medicine.
+Dr. Jeffery Potter specializes in family medicine and emergency medicine.
+Dr. Potter graduated from Pikeville College School of Osteopathic Medicine.
+He honors Medicare insurance.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.